Dean Evenson: Work and collaboration

-Life
+Personal life

-He was born in Denver, Colorado, United States.
+He was born in Staten Island, New York, the United States.

-Evenson's hometown is Staten Island, New York.

-Evenson got his master's degree in Molecular Biology in 1968 from the University of Maine.
-He currently lives with his wife, Dudley, in the Pacific Northwest by a wild river in the foothills of the Cascade Mountains.
+Evenson earned his master's degree in Molecular Biology in 1968 from the University of Maine.
+The same year he met his future wife Dudley.
+He and Dudley currently live in the Pacific Northwest by a wild river in the foothills of the Cascade Mountains.
 They have three children and one granddaughter.

 In 1979, Dean and Dudley Evenson founded the independent record company Soundings of the Planet in Tucson, Arizona.

-In 1992 Evenson perform with the American singer-songwriter and environmentalism John Denver in Earth Summit in Rio de Janeiro.
+In 1977, Evenson first performed with the American singer-songwriter and environmentalist John Denver on the Pine Ridge Reservation in South Dakota.
+Later he performed with Denver at the Earth Summit in Rio de Janeiro.